Arnab-Developer/AksDemo/README.md

 # AKS demo

-This is a demo to show deployment in AKS.
+This is a demo to show how we can deploy ASP.NET web api into AKS.

 I was getting some issues related to Azure login from GitHub action, for that I manually deployed the containers to AKS.